Marginal note:Jury and public excluded

 Marginal note:Record of reasons

-(2) The reasons referred to in subsection (1) shall be entered in the record of the proceedings or, where the proceedings are not recorded, shall be provided in writing.
+(4) The reasons provided under subsection (3) shall be entered in the record of the proceedings or, where the proceedings are not recorded, shall be provided in writing.

 Marginal note:Publication prohibited

 276.3 (1) No person shall publish in any document, or broadcast or transmit in any way, any of the following:

 (a) the contents of an application made under section 276.1;